getian107/PRScs/README.md

 ## Version History

+**Apr 9, 2024**: Allowed for the output of all posterior samples, which can be used to estimate the uncertainty of individualized PRS.

 🔴
 **Aug 10, 2023**: Added BETA/OR + SE as a new input format (see the format of GWAS summary statistics below), which is now the recommended input data.
 When using BETA/OR + P as the input, p-values smaller than 1e-323 are truncated, which may reduce the prediction accuracy for traits that have highly significant loci.